Triennial Convention: Historical background

-Organization and growth
+Organization

 Carey and the three American missionaries mobilized Baptists in America to support the Judsons' planned mission trip to Burma.
-Their efforts led to the creation in 1814 of the General Missionary Convention of the Baptist Denomination in the United States of America for Foreign Missions.
+Their efforts led to the establishment in 1814 of the General Missionary Convention of the Baptist Denomination in the United States of America for Foreign Missions.
 The Convention was tasked with collecting funds from Baptist groups and individuals to support foreign missions.
-The Convention was called "Triennial" because the national convention met every three years.
+The Convention was called "Triennial" because the national body assembled every three years.
 Members of the denomination were called American Baptists or Triennial Baptists.
-At its first meeting, the American Baptist Missionary Union for foreign missions was created, and the denomination sent missionaries to China, Africa, and South America.
-Additional state or regional Baptist conventions were formed along with other societies, such as the Baptist General Tract Society (later renamed the American Baptist Publication Society) in 1824 and the Home Mission Society in 1832.
+At the Triennial Convention's first assembly between May 18 and 25, 1814, Richard Furman was elected president, the Baptist Board for Foreign Missions was created, and the denomination sent missionaries to China, Africa, and South America.
+Other state conventions, regional associations, and societies were being established, such as the Baptist General Tract Society (later renamed American Baptist Publication Society) in 1824 and the Home Mission Society in 1832.
 The various societies held their own conventions during sessions of the Triennial Convention.

 By 1840, Baptists were in every state and territory as well as missions around the world.
 Alongside the Methodists, Baptists had grown to be one of the two largest denominations in the United States.
 Nevertheless, there were Baptists who opposed efforts to establish missions boards and denominational agencies as unbiblical.
 These Baptists became known as "anti-mission" or Primitive Baptists, while those who supported organized missionary work became known as Missionary Baptists.
-As early as 1838, African-American Baptists began organizing their own associations and conventions.
+As early as 1838, African-American Baptists began organizing their own independent associations and conventions.
 Immigrants, such as Danish, Norwegian, Swedish and German Americans, also formed their own Baptist denominations along ethnic lines rather than affiliate with the Anglo-American oriented Triennial Convention.

-Southern Baptist split
+Southern schism

 The Triennial Convention attempted to take no stated position on slavery.
 This moderate position allowed both abolitionists and slavery supporters to remain in the denomination.
 The majority of Triennial Baptists in the Northeast opposed slavery, while the growing number of Triennial Baptists in the Southeast supported slavery.